poshengchiang/best-plane-tickets-scraper/SCRAPING_STRATEGY.md

 #### Step 2A: Search MDC ↔ ADC round trips

-1. For each date in outbound range (`outboundDateStart` to `outboundDateEnd`):
+1. For each date combination in the range:
-    - Search MDC → ADC one-way flights
+    - Outbound: `outboundDateStart` to `outboundDateEnd`
-2. For each date in inbound range (`inboundDateStart` to `inboundDateEnd`):
+    - Inbound: `inboundDateStart` to `inboundDateEnd`
-    - Search ADC → MDC one-way flights
+    - Search MDC ↔ ADC round-trip flights
-3. Store results for pairing
+2. Store results for pairing

 #### Step 2B: Search ADC ↔ TC round trips with buffer